Primary

 Keep your legs relatively straight with minimal knee bend, bouncing primarily from your ankles.
 Think of your calves as springs, minimizing ground contact time with each bounce.

-Want Ankle Bounce in your program?
+See where Ankle Bounce fits in your weekly plan

 Stand with feet together, weight on balls of feet.